Draft Council of Europe convention on the protection of the environment through criminal law

 6. The Assembly welcomes the inclusion of provisions in the draft

-Convention that specify that it “shall apply in times of peace and
+convention that specify that this instrument “shall apply in times

-in situations of armed conflict, wartime or occupation” and that
+of peace and in situations of armed conflict, wartime or occupation”

 and “waste”, drawing lessons from member States’ experience and